 * business transactions, i.e., spot and long term purchases of energy and capacity, including payment of the appropriate charges in the MEM for spot purchase transactions, Transmission, additional energy and capacity, and OED expenses, and receipt of revenues from spot sales of any excess from Long Term agreements.

+.

-Large Users may agree to market their whole demand for energy and capacity through a Marketer and such Marketer will cover the marketing of such demand through the execution of Long Term agreements.
+Large Users may agree to contract for not less than 50% of their demand for energy and capacity with a Marketer and such Marketer will supply such demand through Long-Term agreements and purchases from the Spot Market.

 Large Users are solely responsible for physically consuming their demand in the MEM.
 In particular, Large Users are responsible for: